deco-cx/hector/explain/hector.md

 **Functionality:**

--   **Add Action:** Users can add actions from a list of available types (e.g., "Gerar JSON," "Gerar Texto," "Gerar Imagem," "Gerar Aúdio").
+-   **Add Action:** Users can add actions from a list of available types:
+    -   **Generate Text:** Creates text content using AI models (.md files)
+    -   **Generate JSON:** Creates structured JSON data (.json files)
+    -   **Generate Image:** Creates image content (.png files)
+    -   **Generate Audio:** Creates audio content (.mp3 files)

+-   **Action Configuration:** Each action has a card-based interface with:
+    -   **View Mode:** Shows a summary of the action with its type, output filename, and prompt
+    -   **Edit Mode:** Provides a form for configuring the action's properties

--   **Configure Action:** Each action has a configuration form:
+-   **Configure Action:** Each action has common properties and type-specific properties:
-    -   **Type:** The action type (e.g., "Gerar Texto").
+    -   **Action Type:** The type of content to generate (Text, JSON, Image, Audio)
+    -   **Action Title:** A descriptive name for the action
+    -   **Output Filename:** Auto-generated from the title with appropriate extension (.md, .json, .png, .mp3)
+    -   **Schema-based Form:** Dynamic configuration form generated from JSON Schema for each action type

-    -   **Prompt or Schema:** Users define the AI prompt or JSON schema, using variables from inputs (e.g., "Generate a story for @child_name.md").
+    -   **Prompt:** Users define the AI prompt, referencing input fields or previous actions with @filename.ext notation

-    -   **Output Filename:** Specifies where the generated content will be saved (e.g., "story.md").
+    -   **Additional Properties:** Specific to each action type (e.g., model, temperature, max tokens for text)

+-   **Schema-driven Forms:** Action-specific configuration forms are automatically generated using React JSON Schema Form:
+    -   Forms adapt to each action type's schema
+    -   Fields include appropriate validation
+    -   Specialized widgets for different data types (text areas for prompts, sliders for numeric values, etc.)
+    -   Consistent user experience across all form fields

 -   **Multiple Actions:** Users can chain multiple actions, with each action potentially using outputs from previous ones.

--   **Action Validation:** Ensures that prompts or schemas are correctly formatted and reference valid input variables.
+-   **Reference System:** Actions can reference both input fields and outputs from previous actions using the @filename.ext notation in prompts.

 **Visual Elements:**

--   List of configured actions with options to edit or remove.
+-   Cards for each action with summary in view mode and configuration form in edit mode

--   "Add Action" button with a dropdown of available action types.
+-   "Add Action" section with cards for each available action type

--   Configuration form for each action, including text areas for prompts and input fields for filenames.
+-   Dynamically generated form fields for action properties (common and type-specific)
+-   Toggle buttons to switch between view and edit modes
+-   Auto-generated output filename display (non-editable)
+-   Informative tooltips for each property

 ----------